web-development/web-development-textbook/README.md

 now edit the files in content/* and see the results at http://localhost:3000/

-When you are content with your changes, push up to your own github repository, and send me a pull request
+When you are content with your changes, push up to your own github repository, and send me a pull request.